Initial Teacher Training

 The recruitment process commences with our Teacher Recruitment Information Event on Wednesday 11th November, when all routes into teaching are represented.
 All School Direct applicants must have English and Mathematics at GCSE Grade C or above.
 The expectation is that successful candidates will have spent at least three days working in a School on a voluntary basis and will at some stage be asked to teach part of a lesson so that we can judge potential.

-During the academic year 2014-2015, the West Essex School Direct Partnership of which Davenant is the hub school, trained 24 graduates in English, Maths, Physics, Chemistry, Music, MFL, PE, Technology and History.
-All 24 successfully gained either a PGCE or gained QTS in July of 2015 and 40% finished the course graded “outstanding”.
-All have been employed either by the school which trained them, or another local school.
+During the academic year 2016-2017, the West Essex School Direct Partnership of which Davenant is the hub school, is training 35 graduates to become Secondary school teachers and 5 graduates to become Primary teachers.
+All 40 will gain either a PGCE or QTS in July of 2017.
+So far, almost all of these trainees have been employed either by the school which trained them, or another local school.

 All schools have fully-trained and experienced Mentors in all subjects who are given time to support the trainees, whatever the route, into teacher training.
 There is a dedicated programme of Professional Studies, which is delivered by experienced colleagues each Wednesday, enhancing trainees’ theoretical knowledge and enabling them to put this knowledge into practice.